JLopez80/SmartCar/README.md

    > ⚠️ These details are mentioned in the manual but can be easily overlooked.
 If any motors are connected incorrectly, the car may move in the wrong direction when executing commands.

 2. **Turn on the car and connect to the ESP32 access point.**
+   - (images/ElegooAccessPoint.png)
    - If the access point doesn't appear, ensure the car is powered on.
 Without power, the ESP32 won’t be able to broadcast the access point.

-3. **After assembling the car and connecting to the ESP32 access point, run this [Python script](SmartCar.py).**
+4. **After assembling the car and connecting to the ESP32 access point, run this [Python script](SmartCar.py).**
    - The car’s default IP address is `192.168.4.1`
    - Communication with the car is handled over **port 100**
-4. **Test the commands.**
+5. **Test the commands.**
-   -
+   -  Try *move forward*